mongodb/docs/source/includes/fact-cross-org-billing-prereqs.rst

   :authrole:`Organization Owner`
   privileges for both organizations.

+- A paying organization must have an |service| subscription.

+- A paying organization and all linked organizations must be in good standing and have no failed payments.

 - A paying organization and any linked organizations must be on the same subscription plan.